 You may find that the domain name you want has already been taken on .com.

-In such case, you might have to switch to another domain extension to get the domain name you want.
-Just make sure that you aren’t violating any intellectual property such as trademarks when buying your domain.
+In such a case, you might have to switch to another domain extension to get the domain name you want.
+Just make sure that you aren’t violating any intellectual property, such as trademarks, when buying your domain.

 Related: Comparing the best domain registrars